FranceBB/OpenDCP/README.txt

 opendcp:            GUI version of the tool

 Refer to COMPILE.txt for compiling.
 Help is available using the -h or --help arguments.

+For a guide on how to create a DCP please refer to: https://forum.doom9.org/showthread.php?t=184609